Profile of the Department of Epidemiology

 prof. Jan E. Zejda (head),

-prof. Małgorzata Kowalska (associate professor),
+prof. Małgorzata Kowalska (professor),

-prof. Paweł Buszman (associate professor),
+prof. Paweł Buszman (professor),

 dr Kamil Barański (adjunct),